ayushjoshi181999/Celebal-Technologies-Internship-Project-Topic-Categorization-/README.md

 The folder names are used as supervised signal label names.
 The individual file names are not important. <br> <br>

-Also, in the data_tages change the change the "news" to your desired column name for example : "paragrahs/articles" <br>
+Also, in the data_tages change the "news" to your desired column name for example : "paragrahs/articles" <br>
 data_tags = ["filename","category","news"]   <br>

 Creation of the initial dataset <br>